 - No team changes are allowed by participants after the start of the sports match

-You can find more information on the legality of Dream11 and Fantasy Sports in India on the 'website' of the Indian Federation of Sports Gaming (IFSG):.
-IFSG is India’s first and only self-regulatory Sports Gaming industry body formed to protect consumer interest and create standardised best practices in the Sports Gaming industry.
+You can find more information on the legality of Dream11 and Fantasy Sports in India on the 'website' of the Federation of Indian Fantasy Sports (FIFS):.
+FIFS is India’s first and only self-regulatory Sports Gaming industry body formed to protect consumer interest and create standardised best practices in the Sports Gaming industry.